Winston shines, Bucs beat 49ers 27-9 to end 4-game skid

 Winston, benched last month after turning the ball over 11 times in 14 quarters, completed 29 of 38 passes without an interception.

+The No. 1 overall pick from the 2015 draft has shared the starting job with Ryan Fitzpatrick this season.
+Each has played well enough at times that Tampa Bay leads the NFL in passing yards and total offense,, however a porous defense and the league's worst giveaway/takeaway ratio has undermined the team's chances for success.

-The fourth-year pro, who's shared the starting job with Ryan Fitzpatrick, tossed scoring passes of 6 yards to Cameron Brate and 28 yards to Adam Humphries on a play he extended by scrambling to his right before throwing back toward the center of the field.
+Winston led TD drives of 73, 75 and 85 yards.
+His 6-yard scoring pass to Cameron Brate put the Bucs up early, and later teamed with Adam Humphries on a 28-yard TD on a play the quarterback extended by scrambling to his right before throwing back toward the center of the field.

+It was the same type of play that often comes back to haunt Winston, who's been criticized throughout his career for poor decision-making.

+"He was wide open.
+It was a decisive decision," Winston said.
+"When you're decisive with the ball, it's no thinking about it.
+You trust your instincts and make the throw."

-Tampa Bay (4-7), meanwhile, had four sacks and forced a turnover on defense for the first time in eight games, with Ryan Smith and Isaiah Johnson coming up with the team's first interceptions since a loss to Pittsburgh on Sept.
-24.
+Tampa Bay (4-7), meanwhile, had four sacks and forced turnovers on defense for the first time in eight games, with Ryan Smith and Isaiah Johnson coming up with the team's first interceptions since a loss to Pittsburgh on Sept.
+24. Midseason acquisition Cairo Santos also made two field goals and three extra points.

+"We made all our kicks.
+We got two takeaways.
+We didn't turn it over.
+Life is good," Koetter said.

 Matt Breida rushed for 106 yards for the 49ers (2-9).
-Nick Mullens threw a 13-yard TD pass to Dante Pettis, but couldn't get the ball in the end zone in the second and finished 18 of 32 for 221 yards and two interceptions.
+Nick Mullens threw a 13-yard TD pass to Dante Pettis in the second quarter, but couldn't get the ball in the end zone after halftime and finished 18 of 32 for 221 yards and two interceptions.

+Looking to cut into a 13-6 deficit, the 49ers settled for a field goal after driving inside the Bucs 1 early in the third quarter.

 San Francisco played without linebacker Reuben Foster, whom the 49ers plan to release after the second-year pro was arrested at the team hotel in Tampa and charged with one count of domestic violence.